 Submissions are invited from across a range of disciplines in health and social care.

 The awards build on the HSE’s statement on open access publishing and commitment to developing and promoting open research.
 The award recognises health and social care professionals and those conducting research in the Irish health system.
 It is a valuable forum for promoting engagement in the health services and building and improving the evidence and knowledge base underpinning our health services.

 Criteria for Award

-The research must address an issue relating to health or the health services.
-It can draw on expertise from the medical, nursing or social care disciplines to administration or management.
+The research should address an issue relating to health or the health services.
+It can draw on expertise from the medical, nursing or social care disciplines and include administration or management.

-- Open Access availability of the published research Addressing a health question/problem of national or local significance
+- Addressing a health question/problem of national or local significance

 - Improving collective understanding of a health question/problem